7 Easy Prenatal Exercises

 Hamstring stretches can be easily done by placing one foot on a chair, keeping both feet facing forward and slowly leaning forward.
 If you feel the muscles stretch, then you are doing it right.

 Back stretches can help relieve back pain during pregnancy.
 These can be done by getting down on your hands and knees.
 Keeping your head and neck aligned with your spine, arch your back.
 Repeat several times.

 Keeping a consistent regimen of these exercises will help relieve back pain throughout pregnancy.

 Fitness regimens need to be no more strenuous than any exercise that was being done before pregnancy.

 Also, you’ll want to drink plenty of fluids and keep from overheating.
 During exercise, you won’t want to become winded to the point of not being able to walk or talk.

-If you experience any contractions or bleeding, stop exercising immediately and call your OB/GYN.
+If you experience any contractions or bleeding, stop exercising immediately and call your OB/GYN or midwife.